5.8×42mm: DBP10

-The DBP10 cartridge was developed in 2010 and has a hardened steel-cored 4.6 g bullet, a muzzle velocity of 915 m/s from a standard barrel (Type 95 / QBZ-95, 463 mm barrel length) and was designed to match nine different then serving 5.8×42mm chambered weapons.
+The DBP10 cartridge was developed in 2010 and has a hardened steel-cored 4.6 g bullet, a muzzle velocity of 915 m/s from a standard barrel (Type 95 / QBZ-95, 463 mm (18.23 in) barrel length) and was designed to match nine different, then-serving 5.8×42mm chambered weapons.
 These weapons featured different barrel twist rates between 178 to 240 mm and the DPB10 was optimized for the faster twist rates used in newer weapons.
 As such, it was introduced to consolidate and replace all previous DBP87/95 and DBP88 5.8×42mm rounds.
 The bullet has a ballistic coefficient (G7 BC) of approximately 0.193.

-Major improvements include a non-corrosive primer, a copper-coated steel case with a copper alloy bullet jacket with a 3.8 mm diameter hardened steel core for better penetration of (body) armor.
+Major improvements include a non-corrosive primer, a copper-coated steel case with a copper alloy bullet jacket with a 3.8 mm diameter hardened steel core for better penetration of body armor.
 It also uses a cleaner burning propellant so as not to leave residue inside the weapon after firing.
 However, although testing of the previous DBP87/95 5.8 mm rounds showed that they were less likely to cause serious wounds, the issue was not addressed with the new DBP10 round.
 DBP10 has an operating pressure of 255 to 289.4 MPa.
 According to another source DBP10 has an operating pressure of 289.6 MPa.

 The DBP10 cartridge weighs 12.9 g.
 The accuracy of fire at 300 m (R50) is stated as 75 mm, at 600 m (R50) is stated as 140 mm and at 800 m (R50) is stated as 230 mm.
 R50 at a specific range means the closest 50 percent of the shot group will all be within a circle of the mentioned diameter at that range.
-The circular error probable method employed by the Chinese and other (European) militaries cannot be converted and is not comparable to the common US methods (groupsize of 5 or 10 successive shots fired at 100 yards) for determining accuracy.
+The circular error probable method employed by the Chinese and other (European) militaries cannot be converted and is not comparable to the common US methods (group size of 5 or 10 successive shots fired at 100 yards) for determining accuracy.

 DBU141

-The QBU-141, a small caliber sniper rifle intended to be used with 5.8×42mm DBU-141 high-precision ammunition in a 10-round box magazine.
+The QBU-141, a small caliber sniper rifle intended to be used with 5.8×42mm DBU-141 (Mandarin: Dàn, Bùqiāng, Jūjī "Cartridge, Rifle, Sniper") high-precision ammunition in a 10-round box magazine.
 The specifically designed munition improves accuracy, whereas China's previous sniper/designated marksman rifles use standard machine gun rounds.

 DBP191

-According to Chinese media, the new generation service rifle QBZ-191 introduced in 2019 is chambered in 5.8×42mm caliber.
-Allong with the new service rifle redesigned DBP-191 ammunition was inroduced that has better ballistic performance.
+According to Chinese media, the new generation service rifle introduced in 2019, the QBZ-191, is chambered in 5.8×42mm.
+Along with the new service rifle redesigned DBP-191 ammunition was introduced that has better ballistic performance.